vokimon/back2back_audio/README.md

 b2btest - Light framework to setup back-to-back test scripts
 ============================================================

-This software is helpfull to prepare and managing a set of back2back test scripts over any piece of software that can be called and controlled by command line and produces output files that can be compared against
+This software is helpfull to prepare and manage a set of back2back test scripts over any piece of software that can be called and controlled by command line and produces output files that can be compared against